simonfl3tcher/roroacms/README.md

 ## Config settings

 The database.yml file is just the general database configuration file.
-We suggest that you use MYSQL as your choosen database adapter, however as it is all run with rails it should be fully extendible to all types of adapter.
+You will need to run MySQL as your chosen database adapter, as alot of the quries within the system are set up using MySQL.
+You can however go through roroacms and update the queries to run on postgresql this is not a long process.
+I will be working on making a postgresql branch for people that want to use this database adapter.

 ##### config.yml settings